sjyn/LahTech/README.md

 ### wim
 I had to take a writing intensive course.
 There is a final paper and some ruby scripts as well.

+### Computer Architecture
+The programming portion of the class only dealt with MIPS assembly, so the .asm files are all MIPS assembly written in the MARS environment.

+### C++ Programming
+The programs for this course were primarily written using Visual Studio 2015.
+The only exception is the exam question file, which we written in a UNIX environment (hence the shell script that runs UNIX commands to compile and clean the directory).
+### Programming Language Concepts
+This was a course in several programming languages that focused on the ideas behind the languages rather than the languages themselves.
+Excluded from the repository are a C# script and a rather in depth PHP assignment.